srl-labs/nornir-srl/README.md

 The current functionality is focused on a read-only _network-wide CLI_ to perform show commands across an entire set or subset for SRLinux nodes, as defined in the Nornir inventory and through command-line filter options.
 It shows output in a tabular format for easy reading.
 Following versions may focus on configuration management and command execution on the nodes.

-# Prerequisites

-This module requires [Nornir Core](https://github.com/nornir-automation/nornir) that includes the Nornir core components for which this module is an add-on.
-Nornir needs a [configuration file](https://nornir.readthedocs.io/en/latest/configuration/index.html) to tell it at a minimum where to find the inventory and what inventory plugin is used.
-Also runner configuration parameters, like #threads/workers for parallel execution are defined here but sane defaults are used.

-Since this module is using gNMI as the management inteface, at a minimum, a CA certificate is required that was used to create per-device certs and keys.
-If you use [Containerlab](https://containerlab.dev/) this root cert is auto-generated for SRLinux nodes and available in the lab subfolder created by the containerlab cli.
-This file needs to be referenced via the inventory (per-device or per-group).
-See below for details.

 # Installation

 ## Docker-based installation